I adore my dog and the cat is okay, too. Their safety is vital to me, so I’m careful about which essential oils I use for cleaning.

 - Sweet birch

 - Tea tree

 - Ylang ylang

 Symptoms of Essential Oil Poisoning

-You should always consult your vet before introducing a new essential oil to a pet’s environment and then watch them for the preceding signs of toxicity.
+Always consult your vet before introducing a new essential oil to a pet’s environment and watch them closely for a reaction.
 Most healthy, adult, non-pregnant dogs or cats are fine when the following essential oils are used in small concentrations in their home.

-Cats: Cedarwood*, chamomile oil*, fennel*, frankincense*, jasmine*, lavender*, rose*.
+- Cats: Cedar wood, chamomile, fennel, frankincense, jasmine, lavender, rose.

 Is lavender Safe for Cats?